amazanzan/casper-cert-issuer/README.md

 3. Run `python cert_issuer -c conf_casper.ini`

 ## Testing
-MAIN TESTS: Run `bash run_tests.sh`
+- MAIN TESTS: Run `bash run_tests.sh`
-CSPR-CERT-CORE TESTS: Run `bash run_tests.sh` from cspr-cert-core.
+- CSPR-CERT-CORE TESTS: Run `bash run_tests.sh` from cspr-cert-core.
 If you have trouble with tox, go to tests/ and run `bash run_tests.sh` there (it doesn't use tox).

+## Troubleshooting
+- Sometimes you'll get "asymmetric key error: failed to verify secp256k1 signature" while issuing.
+The system will retry automatically and usually succeed after a few tries.
+If the problem persists, try changing your Casper RPC node IP address in conf_casper.ini.
+- If your machine uses OpenSSL 3.0, you may not be able to run some of the tests because support for older crypto algorithms was removed.
+This post should help: https://stackoverflow.com/questions/69922525/python-3-9-8-hashlib-and-ripemd160

 ## Contributions, bugs, and security issues
 Please refer to docs/contributing.md for info on how to contribute.
 Instructions for reporting bugs etc. will be shown when creating an issue on Github.